Updated: 3 days ago

 What kind of engineers are good at economics?
 There is a difference between an entrepreneurial engineer and a typical engineer.
 One innovates, the other formulates.
 It is easy to give people what they think they want.
 Most technology companies, nonprofits, and government institutions do that.
 It’s much harder to give people what they didn’t know they needed.
 The prior gives us better selfie apps, while the latter gives us the combustion engine and a number of my inventions.

-Creation is more than innovation, it requires proper moral and value-oriented considerations.
+Creation is more than innovation; it requires proper moral and value-oriented considerations.
 It requires visions of humanity and the world that are enduring.
 Popular opinion is not the arbiter of what is moral and good.
-Any pseudo-intellectual who believes that needs to open a history book and turn to chapters on the Mongolians, Weimar Germany, the Aztecs, or the Mayans.
+Pseudo-intellectuals believe popular opinion is a virtue.
+They should open a history book and turn to chapters on the Mongolians, Weimar Germany, the Aztecs, or the Mayans.

-Chaotic evil was popularly “good” to them.
-I’m sure very bright people in the Mayan civilization helped them to more rapidly accelerate deforestation for their slash and burn agriculture and to plaster their temples of human slaughter with their slave labor.
+Chaotic evil was popularly “good” to in those societies.
+I’m sure very bright people in the Mayan civilization helped them to more rapidly accelerate deforestation for their slash and burn agriculture as they plastered their temples of human slaughter using slave labor.
 But their hellish orchestra of death and oppression was keeping the sun from burning out, according to their animistic religion.
 The slaves and slaughtered people certainly were not fond of the innovators who made the ziggurats a reality.

 Even an entrepreneurial engineer can innovate useless or harmful things, that turn to dust quickly on the timescale of humanity.

-A creative engineer operates upon the enduring traditions and wisdom of history, the moral and value-oriented absolutes inspired by it, and accurate visions of the world.
+A creative engineer - a mastermind - operates upon the enduring traditions and wisdom of history, the moral and value-oriented absolutes inspired by it, and accurate visions of the world.
 If they possess that foundation, then their inventions become enduring.
 The stringed instrument is enduring.
 The aqueduct is enduring – its modern incarnation brings safe water into our homes through plumbing.
-The magnificent gifts of creative engineers throughout history can only be obliterated by errant or evil people.
+The magnificent gifts of masterminds throughout history can only be obliterated by errant or evil people.
+And a society that adopts moral relativism has already eliminated the cornerstone for producing masterminds.

 Any formulating engineer can solve complex problems.
 Any entrepreneurial engineer can innovate.
-But only a creative engineer solves problems to improve the human condition.
+But only a mastermind solves problems to improve the human condition in perpetuity.

-I did not intentionally become a creative engineer.
+I did not intentionally become a mastermind.
 I have always demonstrated equal skill in STEM and the humanities since I was a child.
 I enjoyed it all the same, in fact, I needed the synthesis to be satisfied with my activities.
 Management came naturally.
-I grew larger than the other kids faster, so I was a leader in little league football.
+I grew larger than the other kids at a younger age, so I was a leader in little league football.
 I mastered musicianship on guitar and composition early, so I was a band leader and composer.
 I mastered course material rapidly so I was a leader in academics.
 I mastered my jobs so they put me in charge of people and projects – from small business to resident life on campus.
 My experience in organizing people gave me insights.

 Economics was easy for an engineer with management and humanities expertise.
 In one semester, they gave us a course that accelerated us through what it takes economics undergraduates three years to learn.
 They could do this because we were already in our fifth calculus course and we could achieve a lot more with sophisticated mathematics and students of higher intelligence.

-Engineering Economy focuses on the complexity of how a technology and organization can perform financially.
+Engineering Economy focuses on the complexity of how a technology organization (and its products/services) can perform financially.
 Will the designed technology be a loss?
 Will it make returns on investment?
 How much?
 Why?
 These are simple questions, but they have complicated answers.
-They’re just not nearly as complicated Engineering Physics.

 Some of my classmates hated this stuff.
 I loved economic analysis.
 I loved creating organizations from nothing.
 I loved software estimation – not necessarily Cocomo II, but my modern methods were often saving graces for companies that employed me.
 In one week, I saved the Pentagon $10 million per year in mobile phone charges with a simple spreadsheet.
 None of their MBA graduates could do that.
 They spent years wasting that money.
 For me, financial and economic analysis is easy as pie, and incredibly important.